grafana/pyroscope/docs/sources/configure-client/grafana-alloy/receive_profiles.md

 ## Examples

+The examples in this section provide samples you can use as a starting point for your own configurations.

 ### Basic receiving setup

 This example shows a basic setup receiving profiles on port 9090 and forwarding them to a local Pyroscope instance:

 ```alloy
 pyroscope.receive_http "default" {